-Using a blue splice, crimp the single yellow with blue stripe wire from the underhood harness into the vehicle's driver's side turn signal wire.
+Using a blue splice, crimp the single yellow wire from the underhood harness into the vehicle's driver's side turn signal wire.

-Using a blue splice, crimp the single green with white stripe wire from the underhood harness into the vehicle's curbside turn signal wire.
+Using a blue splice, crimp the single green wire from the underhood harness into the vehicle's curbside turn signal wire.

-19. Select the proper headlight adapter for your vehicle, specific instructions are included with each kit.
+20. Select the proper headlight adapter for your vehicle, specific instructions are included with each kit.

 The headlight adapter kit consists of two identical adapters.
 Install the adapters according to the instructions included with the kit and connect to the 5-pin connectors of the underhood wiring harness.

-20. Secure all cables away from hot or moving components with cable ties.
+21. Secure all cables away from hot or moving components with cable ties.